leandrosrosa/leandrosrosa/README.md

 # 👋 Hi, I'm Leandro
 💡 Since 2008, I have been applying Artificial Intelligence and Technology to innovative projects that turn ideas into real-world solutions.
 My first AI project, developed as my Electrical Engineering graduation thesis, marked the beginning of an exciting journey at the intersection of technology, business, and innovation.

-### 🎓 **Academic Excellence**
 🎓 Bachelor's degree in Electrical Engineering, complemented by MBAs in International Investments, Marketing, and Competitiveness & Global Leadership at Georgetown University.
 This robust educational background, combined with fluency in English and Spanish, enhances my ability to deliver strategic and innovative solutions.

 ### 🎯 **Currently focused on:**